girlbossceo/conduwuit/docs/differences.md

 - Config option to disable incoming and/or outgoing remote read receipts
 - Config option to disable incoming and/or outgoing remote typing indicators
 - Config option to disable incoming, outgoing, and/or local presence
+- Sanitise file names for the `Content-Disposition` header for all media requests (thumbnails, downloads, uploads)
+- Return `inline` or `attachment` based on the detected file MIME type for the `Content-Disposition` and only allow images/videos/text/audio to be `inline`
+- Send secure default HTTP headers such as a strong restrictive CSP, deny iframes, disable `X-XSS-Protection`, disable interest cohort in `Permission-Policy`, etc to mitigate any potential attack surface such as from untrusted media

 ## Administration/Logging: